 These bodies often recruit and support individual member organizations (IMO), trade groups, or a combination of the two.

 Associations are built to develop and share knowledge and best practices and to help their members' networks.
-They also support their members and advocate for their interests.
-This type of organization does not cater to general consumers; their needs are unique, and each association may have its own specific culture based on the industry they’re in.
+They also support members and advocate for their interests.
+This type of organization does not cater to general consumers; its members' needs are unique, and each association may have its own specific culture based on the industry it's in.

 - The largest generational group in associations is the Baby Boomer generation (36%).
 Generation X forms the next highest group at 29%.
 Millennials typically constitute 20% and Generation Z, 6%.